Alternative or Private Educational Loans

 Most programs allow borrowers to delay payments during school and offer hardship deferments during repayment.
 These options often increase the total amount you will pay, because interest charges will accrue during deferment periods.
 Some private education student loans require a cosigner (a person who promises to become legally responsible to pay your debt if you fail to do so).
 If you are considering a variable rate loan, understand that rate changes may not be in your favor and could result in an increased monthly payment.

 Johnson State College has not reviewed the loan programs for lenders offering alternative or private education loans.
-You can use web based comparison tools to look at different options.
-Because Johnson State College does not keep a suggested lender list for Private Education Loans we do not recommend one lender over another.
-There are a number of third parties that provide lists and comparisons of private loan products.
-Student Lending Analytics is one such company and provides information as well as tools that may help you choose a private loan lender.
+Because Johnson State College does not keep a suggested lender list for Private Education Loans, we do not recommend one lender over another.

 For more information, contact the JSC Office of Financial Aid at 802-635-1380 or JSC.Financialaid@jsc.edu.